 - examination arrangements

-You can apply as a Visiting Student through your home college’s Study Abroad office or through an approved study abroad programme provider.
+If you are currently enrolled at an overseas college or university and you wish to spend a semester or year at NUI Galway as a Visiting Student, you can apply through your home college’s Study Abroad office or through an approved study abroad programme provider.

 All Visiting Student applications must be made on the official Visiting Student Application Form The following documents must also be submitted:

 - copy of birth certificate

 - letter of reference from a staff member of the University/College you are attending or other person of standing who knows you personally

 - the names of two academic referees to whom enquiries as to your academic standing may be addressed, if necessary

 - a statement as to how your proposed course of study at NUI Galway ties in with your previous studies and with your future academic/career objectives.

 Closing Dates for Study Abroad Applications